100% Bridging Loans

 Bridging Loans have a relatively high cost and are intended to be repaid quickly, either by the sale of the property in question or by refinancing with another finance product designed for the long-term, such as a Commercial Mortgage.
 They can usually cover around 70% of the total value of the property they are secured on.

-However, in some circumstances, it is possible to arrange 100% Bridging Loans.
+However, in some circumstances, it is possible to arrange 100% Bridging Loans when you have other assets available.

-So if you wanted to buy a property for £50,000 to renovate and sell but have no available cash deposit, you could use your own home as extra security for the loan.
+So if you wanted to buy a property for £50,000 to renovate and sell but have no available cash deposit, you could use other assets as extra security for the loan.

 Alternatively, if you wanted to buy a portfolio worth £1million on the open market, you could use a 100% bridge to buy the properties at a discounted purchase price of £700,000.